 - N48 04.076 W123 49.507 — 4.0 miles: End of Spruce Railroad Trail

-- The maximum depth of Lake Crescent is 624' wtih an average depth of 300'.
+- Lake Crescent is 624' at its deepest with an average depth of 300'.

-- The lake's protected waters are home to Beardslee Trout (a subspecies of Rainbow Trout) as well as Kokanee - a landlocked species of salmon.
+- The lake's protected waters are home to Beardslee Trout (a subspecies of Rainbow Trout) and Kokanee - a landlocked species of salmon.

 - Lake Crescent used to be called Lake Everett after a Hudson Bay Company trapper who trapped for fur along the lakeshore.